-Sasha Chermayeff has exhibited in museums and galleries in New York City, Zurich, Mexico, and the United States.
+Sasha Chermayeff has exhibited in museums and galleries in New York City, Zurich, Switzerland, Venice, Italy, Mexico, and the United States.
 Her work is in the Yale University Art Gallery, the US Library of Congress, and in corporate and private collections in the United States, Europe, Mexico, and Japan.

 Sasha has received fellowships from the Ecole Nationale Superieure des Beaux Arts in Paris, the Yale Summer School of Music and Art, and Yaddo Artists Colony in Saratoga Springs, NY.

 In the past twenty five years Sasha has been in solo and group shows curated by artists, including Bill Jensen, David Paulson, Judy Pfaff, and authors including Karen Wilkin, Dore Ashton, and Brooklyn Rail newspaper publisher Phong Bui, among others.

 Her work on paper at Sideshow Gallery was reviewed by Mario Naves of the NY OBSERVER who called it "sexy" and "compelling" with a "nuanced approach to structure and surface".
 It has been called "luxuriantly optical" and described as "sensuous and highly rhythmic" in NEW YORKER magazine, and her 2008 landscape exhibit at BCB Art was described as "ravishingly loose" in OUR TOWN magazine.
 Her solo show was the subject of Hudson Catskill Newspapers in an article titled "Beautiful Chermayeff Landscapes".